Lexithymia/Lexithymia/README.md

 - 👋 Hi, I’m @Lexithymia
 - 👀 I’m interested in ...
-Game development
+Game development, embedded systems
 - 🌱 I’m currently learning ...
-UE5
+NRF52 SDK
 - 💞️ I’m looking to collaborate on ... anything I can
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...